ECO786786/restaurant_orders/README.md

 1. What were the least and most ordered items?
 What categories were they in?
 2. What were the top 5 orders that spent the most money?
 3. View the details of the highest spend order.
 Which specific items were purchased?
+4. How do sales vary by month?
+5. What times of day have the highest sales?
+6. What is the average value of an order over a specific month?
+7. How often do customers place orders in a month?
+8. Which menu items generate the most revenue?
+9. What are the top 10 best-selling menu items?

 # Tools I Used